-The Graduate Programs at Lynn University offer five types of degrees: the Master of Business Administration (M.B.A.), Master of Education (M.Ed.), Master of Science (M.S.), Master of Music (M.M.), and Doctorate of Education (Ed.D.), as well as two Certificate Programs.
+The Graduate Programs at Lynn University offer six types of degrees: the Master of Business Administration (M.B.A.), Master of Education (M.Ed.), Master of Fine Arts (M.F.A.), Master of Science (M.S.), Master of Music (M.M.), and Doctorate of Education (Ed.D.), as well as eight Certificate Programs.

-The 37-credit M.B.A. is available with specializations in Aviation Management, Entrepreneurial Management, Financial Valuation and Investment Management, Hospitality Management, Human Resource Management, International Business Management, Marketing, Media Management, Social Innovation Management (with Amani Institute), Sports Management, and Web Development (with Wyncode Academy).
+The 37-credit M.B.A. is available with specializations in Aviation Management, Entrepreneurial Management, Financial Valuation and Investment Management, Healthcare Management, Hospitality Management, Human Resource Management, International Business Management, Marketing, Media Management, Social Innovation Management (with Amani Institute), Sports Management, and Web Development (with Wyncode Academy).
 Students may also choose to participate in optional internships.

-The two M.Ed. programs include a minimum 40-credit practitioner-oriented degree in Exceptional Student Education and a 37-credit Educational Leadership degree which focuses on leadership-related theory, knowledge and clinical experiences in the field, as well as practical application of theory and knowledge.
+The two M.Ed. programs include a minimum 40-credit practitioner-oriented degree in Exceptional Student Education and is certified by Florida Department of Education.
+The program focuses on reading intervention and multi-sensory approaches evidenced based practices while melding pedagogy practice and theory. and a 37-credit Educational Leadership degree which focuses on leadership-related theory, knowledge and clinical experiences in the field, as well as practical application of theory and knowledge along with an Educational Leadership specialization in Training and Development.